Chargers vs Raiders Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 15)

 Remi Robot Icon

-Remi, our AI sports wizard, has been pouring over mountains of data from every facet between the Chargers and Raiders and using recursive machine learning and impressive AI to examine the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over tons of data from every simulation between the Chargers and Raiders and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.

-Remi has been most keyed in on the growing emphasis human bettors regularly put on Las Vegas’s strength factors between a Chargers team going up against a possibly rested Raiders team.
-In reality, the true game analytics appear to reflect a slight lean against one Vegas line specifically.
+Oddly enough, we’ve seen the AI has been most fixated on the trending weight emotional bettors tend to put on Los Angeles’s strength factors between a Chargers team going up against a possibly unhealthy Raiders team.
+In reality, the true game analytics appear to reflect a strong lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NFL AI picks for FREE now.